galaxyproject/galaxy-hub/src/support/account-quotas/index.md

 Log out of Galaxy, then back in again.
 This refreshes the disk usage calculation.

+## How to log in or out of Galaxy?

+The options are included under the **User** menu in the top masthead.

 ## I need more space for my work

 If the account usage is showing that quota is exceeded -[over 250 GB](/src/main/index.md):